 Review the job posting and take note of important terms and phrases that spell out what the job requires, such as “Experience with Gerber cutting equipment.”
 Then update your resume with skills and experiences of your own that match these requirements.
 For example, you could list “Proficiency with Gerber cutting equipment” as a skill, or describe a previous work accomplishment where you used Gerber cutting tools.
 For more keyword tips, see our article How to Use Keywords Effectively.

 3. What is the right format for your resume?

 Your format, or how you organize your resume, will depend on your experience level.
-If you can highlight plenty of experience in textiles (five years or more), go with the chronological format, which showcases your career achievements.
+If you can highlight plenty of experience in textiles (five years or more), go with the chronological resume format, which showcases your career achievements.
 If you have less experience, consider the combination resume format, which features a mix of relevant work accomplishments and skills.
-The functional format is a good fit if you’re new to textile artist work, but can feature skills and training you already have that fit the job.
+The functional resume format is a good fit if you’re new to textile artist work, but can feature skills and training you already have that fit the job.

 4. How should you use action verbs in your resume?

 Describe your work achievements using energetic, proactive verbs, rather than passive phrases such as “Responsible for” or “Tasked with.”
 Verbs such as devised, collaborated, pioneered, managed, or organized place you at the center of your accomplishments.
 For example, “Collaborated with clothing designers and marketing department on new ideas” paints a more positive picture than “Tasked with idea creation, working with clothing designers and marketing department.”
 Our resume action verbs page provides more details.

 5. What should NOT be included in your resume?

 - Don’t exaggerate about your accomplishments or skills — the consequences can be more than losing the job if you’re found out.

 - Avoid catchphrases like “best-in-class” and “go-getter” that might sound positive but don’t really describe your skills.
 Be specific about your particular strengths and experiences.